albinwwells/Raster-Basics/README.md

 ## Testing and Tutorials
 After installing `raster_basics` into a virtual environment, create a Jupyter Notebook kernel to use the example notebooks.
 In the terminal, enter `python -m ipykernel install --user --name raster_basics_kernel` (the last entry can be any desired kernel name).
 Then, launch the Jupyter with `jupyter notebook`.
 In the browser tab, navigate to `examples` and open the desired notebook.

 Follow the Jupyter Notebooks in the `examples` folder to see how functions can be used.
-Access to the [sample data used in the tutorial can be found here](https://drive.google.com/file/d/1lNiQBo-rNe2_VC6vUCM2gfp-Z-F2Q49c/view?usp=share_link).
+Access to the sample data used in the tutorial can be found by following the links in the notebooks.
 Run the notebook code in the same folder as the data.

 # Other functions in the package
 There are a few more functions to help produce specific plots and glacier calculations.
 These can be imported with: